wavemaker/wm-cordova-plugin-common/README.md

 ### Date Picker
 #### cordova.wavemaker.datePicker.selectDate(options, successCallback, errorCallback)
-shows calendar UI to the user for select date and time selection.
+shows calendar UI to the user for date and time selection.
 Following are the arguments.

 **NOTE:** If mode is selected as TIME, minDate and maxDate should be same but with different times.